Skip to Content

 When a woman tripped and fell down a staircase that had no rails, she fractured her spine because she was unable to grab onto anything to stop her fall.
 She was quadriplegic as a result, and she sued the owners of the building.

 Another case involved product liability.
 When a car was involved in a collision and rolled over, the roof of the car collapsed, injuring the spine of the one of the passengers, which resulted in quadriplegia.
-The case went to trial, and the plaintiff was awarded more than $20 million.
+The case went to trial, and the plaintiff was awarded more than $20 Million.

 As you can see, these cases can become enormously complex and proving fault is often far from being cut and dry.
 Even when a defendant concedes responsibility and does not dispute the extent of the plaintiff’s injuries, that defendant will often appeal a verdict to try to lower the amount of the award.